GorkemTok33/Flutter-Pokelib/README.md

 # Flutter-Pokelib
 <p>Hi everyone, I m trying to learn flutter and I have two months experience.
 I coded a simple pokedex mobile application.
-That contains provider architech, custom routing,
+That contains provider for state management, custom routing,
 find dominat color with palette generator, send request to api and get response from api.</p>
 <h3>Lets take a look how my application run ?</h3>